Our website is now open for orders that will ship January, February & March 2023.

 Apples are now grown in every temperate region around the world.
 The trees are extremely adaptable and long-lived.
 Cold climates are generally the largest apple producers, but Anna, Dorsett Golden, Pettingill and Winter Banana thrive in climates as mild as Southern California.
 Fuji, Gordon, Pink Lady and White Winter Permain are other varieties that need minimal amounts of cold.

-Honeycrisp Apple - Semi-dwarf
+Fuji Apple - Semi-dwarf

-Yellow Newton Pippin Apple - Semi-dwarf
+Gala Apple - Semi-dwarf

 (Original Gala)Wonderful dessert apple from New Zealand Skin is reddish-orange, striped over yellow.
 Crisp, dense, aromatic flesh with nice blend of sweetness and tartness; rich flavor.
 Good pollenizer for other apples.
 Ripens in August, 2-3 weeks before Red Delicious.
 Adapted to cold and warm winter climates.
 Zones 4 to 10.
 Chilling requirement apparently 500 hours or less.
 Self-fruitful.
 Available on M111.

 Granny Smith Apple - Semi-dwarf